Anksmahajan/IndiaVaccineFinderUtility/README.md

 * To look for vaccines for 45+ use argument 45 [./vaccine_finder_cli.sh 45]

 **Note**: If a hospital has at least one available slot you will see all the available as well not available slots for that hospital

+## HTML page IndiaVaccineFinder.html
+* Download the file IndiaVaccineFinder.html and double click to open the page in Browser.
+(Tested on Chrome)